Batman29001/Aaryan-G---Software-Major-Work---HSC-Phys-Calc/docs/error_handling_guide.md

-# Error Handling and Input Validation Guide
+# Error Handling and Input Validation Guide - I got ts from somewhere so u basically just use this in ur things

 ## Overview